 417 E Allen St, Tombstone, AZ, US

-A quick detour off I-10 will take you to the kitschy historical town of Tombstone, where the infamous Gunfight at the O.K.
+A quick detour off I-10 will take you to the town of Tombstone, where the infamous gunfight at the O.K.
 Corral took place.
 A number of preserved buildings and kitschy attractions share tales of the Old West days.
-Stop by Big Nose Kate's to grab a bite to eat or a drink in a historic Wild West saloon.
+Stop by Big Nose Kate's to eat or drink at the Grand Hotel's original bar, which dates to the 1880s.

 618 S Alameda Blvd, Las Cruces, NM, US

-Spend the night soaking up some New Mexico culture at the Lundeens Inn of The Arts; each room in this B&B (located in a historic, 100-year-old building) is named for an artist and decorated with Southwestern flair.
+Spend the night soaking up some New Mexico culture at the Lundeens Inn of The Arts.
+Each room in this bed and breakfast—located in a historic 100-year-old building—is named for an artist and decorated with Southwestern flair.

 Dripping Springs Road,, Las Cruces, NM, US

 New Mexico is also home to Dripping Springs Natural Area.
-Here, you'll find piñon and juniper lining the easy, well-marked trails, which offer the chance to see all kinds of desert wildlife, like golden eagles, mule deer, hawks, quail, lizards, and even mountain lions.
+Here, you'll find piñon and juniper lining the easy, well-marked trails.
+Watch for desert wildlife, including golden eagles, mule deer, hawks, quail, lizards, and mountain lions.

 Wsmr P Rt 1, White Sands, NM, US

-And, since you're in the area, consider finding a hotel in El Paso.
+Since you're in the area, consider finding a hotel in El Paso.
 Fully renovated in 2020, the Hotel Paso del Norte is a historic landmark.

 11381 Montwood Dr, El Paso, TX, US

-A full third of the I-10 route is located through Texas: the road crosses the Lone Star State at its widest part.
-Grab some cheap, quick grub at local favorite Chico's Tacos as you swing through El Paso.
-Expect to find deep-fried taco deliciousness smothered in tomato sauce and topped with a healthy dose of shredded cheese: it's nothing fancy, but it hits the spot.
+Grab cheap, quick grub at Chico's Tacos as you swing through El Paso.
+This local favorite offers deep-fried taco deliciousness smothered in tomato sauce and topped with a healthy dose of shredded cheese.

-From the Pacific Coast to the Atlantic Ocean, a trip along the entirety of I-10 means crossing through America's deserts, hill country, swamplands, small towns, and big cities.
-One simple interstate can show you all different sides to America: landscapes, cultures, cuisines and attractions that are all distinct, yet distinctly American!
+From the Pacific Coast to the Atlantic Ocean, a trip along the entirety of I-10 means crossing through deserts, hill country, swamplands, small towns, and big cities.
+One simple interstate can let you experience U.S. landscapes, cultures, cuisines, and attractions.